dai-shi/proxy-memoize/README.md

 ```

 We can't unwrap Set/Map or other non-plain objects.
-The problem is when `obj.a` is an object (which will be wrapped by a proxy)
+The problem is when `obj.a` is an object (which will be wrapped with a proxy)
 and touching its property will record the usage, which leads
 unexpected behavior.
 If `obj.a` is a primitive value, there's no problem.